-The witches and the queens and the ghosts and the goblins come out for Halloween New Orleans for a series of fundraising events Halloween weekend, including the Lazarus Ball, a dance night with a flamboyant costume ball and a tea dance.
+The witches and the queens and the ghosts and the goblins come out for Halloween New Orleans for a series of fundraising events Halloween weekend, including the Lazarus Ball, a dance night, flamboyant costume ball and parade.

-What started as a dinner party given by a few people to honor friends and loved ones who died from AIDS has transformed into a three-day event including the famous Lazarus Ball.
-Cocktail attire preferred, the Lazarus Ball is an evening fundraiser filled with food, drinks, live entertainment and a silent auction at the Hyatt Regency Hotel.
+This weekend of fun was started as a dinner party given by a few people to honor friends and loved ones who died from AIDS.
+The four-day event now includes the famous Lazarus Ball on Friday night, which is a fancy fundraising event for Lazarus House with food, open bar, music and a silent auction.

 All of the proceeds from Halloween New Orleans benefit the Lazarus Project, a home in New Orleans for men and women living with AIDS.
 Halloween New Orleans has raised over $4.6 million for the project.

-Most events are 21 and older and include food and drinks.
-For more information or to buy tickets, go to www.halloweenneworleans.com.
+Events are 21 and older and include food and drinks.